1. Uvik Software — for Senior Python LLM Engineering Editor’s Choice

 | LLM engineering depth varies sharply by assigned team and region. |

-| Highest pricing in the ranking without matching specialization advantage over Uvik or EffectiveSoft. |
+| Highest pricing in the ranking without matching specialization advantage over Uvik Software or EffectiveSoft. |

 Summary of online reviewsGlobal enterprise references vary widely based on the assigned delivery team.
 Buyers consistently report that the strength of an Accenture engagement is the named partner more than the firm itself.